supernovus/lum.js/README.md

 * scripts/nano/ - The ES2015+ release (compiled with terser).
 * scripts/nano-es5/ - The ES5 release (compiled with Babel 7 and uglify-js).

-When I have all of the libraries in src/js ported and have tested both the ES2015+ (in Chrome, Firefox, Edge, and Safari) and ES5 (in IE11), this will become the default branch of Nano.js.

 ## Author